 A Conviction or lost Civil or Family law trial may feel like the end of the line, but you may still be able to overturn your sentence or ruling.
 Those convicted of a crime, denied relief in civil court, are unhappy with their divorce outcome, or have lost custody of their children have the option to appeal his or her case if a legal error was made in the trial or order itself.
 If you or a loved one was convicted of a crime or lost a civil or family law case, and you believe an error was made, contact an experienced appellate lawyer to ask about your options.

 At Revill Law Firm we are passionate about protecting the rights and freedoms of our clients.
-Whether you’re facing a complex legal situation or a straightforward issue, our experienced legal team can help.
+Whether you’re facing a complex legal situation or a straightforward issue, our experienced team of Birmingham criminal attorneys can help.

 Reach out to our firm today for a free consultation!